 You don't need more willpower.
 You need a different system.
 One built specifically for adults who've never played an instrument.
 One that gets you playing real tunes, not just running scales, from the very start.

-That's why I built The Piper Circle.
+That's why I built The Pipers Circle.

 My name is Gary Guth.
 I'm 68 years old, and I've been teaching bagpipes since 1978.